abbassabeti/PokemonPod/README.md

 ## Author

-39451059, abbassabetiii@gmail.com
+Abbas SabetiNezhad, abbassabetinejad@gmail.com

 ## License

-PokemonSDK is available under the MIT license.
+PokemonSDK is available under the TrueLayer license.
 See the LICENSE file for more info.